eRgo35/polsl-pk3/project/README.md

-# One-way Linked List
+# Singly Linked List
 ## Description
-This is a basic program that tests one-way linked list library created by Michał Czyż
+This is a basic program that tests singly linked list library created by Michał Czyż

 ## Libraries
 This project utilizes `cmake`.